Bring the Family

 Jersey is blessed to be surrounded by beautiful sandy beaches.
 Our favourites are St Brelade’s Bay, St Ouen’s Bay and Greve de Lecq, all located in the west of the island and covered in fine yellow sand perfect for sandcastle building and beach games.
 The water is clean and clear, ideal for paddling in the shallows or playing in the waves.

 Always remember to be safe - slap on plenty of suncream and pay attention to the lifeguards' instructions!
+Visit our chosen charity Donna Annand to find out more about staying safe in the sun

 The east coast bays tend to be more rocky – ideal for exploring the small rockpools and gullies for weird and wonderful sea creatures such as wild fish, crabs, sea squirts, starfish and anemones.
 We recommend Archirondel, Anne Port, Green Island and La Rocque Harbour as perfect beaches to put your fishing net to work.